rscopes/rescope/readme.md

 ## What ?

-ReScope is a flexible, effective and easy to use State management system inspired by ReactJS methods.
+ReScope is a flexible, effective and easy to use µState management system inspired by ReactJS methods.

 ## How ?